 Typically, lenders won’t allow you to borrow up to the full value of your home.
 Many lenders would prefer you keep your combined total mortgage debt at 80 percent of what your home is worth.
 So, if you had a $200,000 home, the maximum total balance on your mortgage and home equity loan or line of credit would be $160,000.

 However, some home equity lenders allow you to borrow as much as 85 percent of the value of your home.
 But, you’d usually pay a higher interest rate and need good credit to qualify for this type of loan.

-Advantages of Using Home Equity to Pay for College or Pay Off Student Loans
+Advantages of Using a Home Equity Loan to Pay Off Student Loans or Pay for College

-There are some definite advantages to taking out a home equity loan in order to pay for school or repay student loan debt:
+There are some definite advantages to taking out a home equity loan to pay off student debt of pay for college:

-Disadvantages of Using Home Equity to Pay for College or Pay Off Student Loans
+Disadvantages of Using a Home Equity Loan to Pay Off Student Loans or Pay for College

-Unfortunately, there are also some major disadvantages to using home equity to pay for school or student debt.
+Unfortunately, there are also some major disadvantages to using a home equity to pay for college or to pay off student debt.
 Some of the downsides include the following: